-The Heil high-performance PT 1100 garbage truck is the first rear loader specifically engineered using the full resources of Dover Corporation’s global initiatives.
-Designed as a truly world platform, the PT 1100 provides the capability to manufacture and assemble anywhere in the world, utilizing ESG’s unparalleled design, fabrication and channel partner resources.
+The Heil high-performance PT 1100 garbage truck is the first rear-loader designed entirely with Dover Corporation’s worldwide ambitions in mind.
+The PT 1100 is designed to be a truly global platform, with the flexibility to produce and assemble anywhere in the globe, thanks to ESG’s unrivaled design, fabrication, and channel partner resources.

 Garbage Truck Features and Benefits